FStarLang/FStar/INSTALL.md

       - http://www.mono-project.com/download/#download-lin
       - http://fsharp.org/use/linux/

-    - For Mac OS X install the MRE:
+    - For Mac OS X use HomeBrew or install the MRE:
       - http://www.mono-project.com/download/#download-mac

   - Depending on your distribution, you might need to manually import